(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 It is demanding to relinquish power and dominion – to abandon the illusion of being at the top of the pyramid of knowledge and industry.
 In the ecosystem, what is at the top the next day may be at the bottom.
 Our culture does not know much about seeing and expressing life, the fragile, the transient, the non-victorious, the lasting, with cracks, bursts, with traces of time in, to show the time, the changes, what is created and that which ends – to be a war, sensory part of nature, a humble interlocutor in the ecosystem.

 With their aggressive, partly inflated subjects, Western technologists, economists and artists have for centuries sat over nature, defined it in their own image and plundered it.
 Leaving this position, creating art listening in and with nature, including our own fragile nature, is perhaps still easier than we think?

 Maybe there is no more than one decisive step to the side that is needed to open eyes, nose, ears and hands to what is here, now, everywhere, in us and around us, in the walls and the trees, the floor and the forest floor, the car and the pool of poison, in the neighbor and in ourselves, in the meal and the love.

 Maybe it's just a farewell to an immature and death-ridden consumer culture that is needed to accept the realities of life, its ephemerality, its fundamental silence and a changing nature – to understand ourselves as part of what lives; to let us be prosecuted by that which has no speech, and act and create in it.

 It is our self-understanding that is at stake today.
-Leaving the illusion that nature exists for us, instead of understanding ourselves as an interwoven, listening part of nature, is ultimately a question of cognition, of formation and sensitivity, of maturity.
+Leaving the illusion that nature exists for us, instead of understanding ourselves as an interwoven, listening part of nature – this is ultimately a question of education, of refinement and sensitivity, of maturity..

 The essay comes in another and expanded edition of the book To decolonize nature, by editor Nina Ossavy and co-editor Marius Kolbenstvedt